• Artist : Maryse Casol

-• Oil on canvas
+• Sennelier Oil on Cotton Canvas

-• 24" x 36" - 61 cm x 92 cm
+• 40" x 32" - 102 cm x 22 cm

 • Made in Canada

 "C'était très difficile, je quittais du lundi au vendredi, et retournais à la maison les samedis et dimanches seulement.
 Nous dormions dans un dortoir, et il fallait faire notre lit à la perfection comme dans l'armée.
 Sinon nous devions recommencer.
 Quand nous n'avions pas la bonne réponse en classe, les professeurs nous tapaient sur les doigts avec une règle! " : Maryse Casol.

 Finally at the age of 16, she got her own small apartment in the city, paid by her parents to continue her studies.
 Maryse Casol graduated in 1977 from the University of Bordeaux in Literature & Philosophy, and then left to adventure in the Americas, in Montreal, Canada.

-In 1998, after starting the study of the arts with Jewish professor Sam Aberg, Maryse Casol took on to study the Torah, which had a big influence on her art.
+In 1998, after starting the study of the arts with professor Sam Aberg, Maryse Casol took on to study the Torah, which had a big influence on her art.
 Maryse Casol gave a copy in French of the Torah in 2005 to her son Mickaël Casol, which he read and studied as well for the next 5 years, each week discussing at the Mont-Royal while jogging with his friend, the real estate developer Mr. Sam Benatar.
 Your Casol painting Réflexion Ontologique, could be seen as a result, of all these studies.